 Let’s review the main perks of three popular premium credit cards and compare each card’s value to its annual fee.

-The Chase Sapphire Reserve’s $450 annual fee is easily covered in the first year by its sign-up bonus.
+The Chase Sapphire Reserve® $550 annual fee is easily covered in the first year by its sign-up bonus.

-You’ll earn 50,000 points after spending $4,000 in the first three months — that’s worth $750 if you redeem the points for travel through Chase Ultimate Rewards.
+Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s worth $750 if you redeem the points for travel through Chase Ultimate Rewards®.

 Although the card’s sign-up bonus is worth more than its annual fee, you won’t receive one every year.
 For ongoing rewards, the card offers 3X points on travel immediately after earning your $300 travel credit.
 3X points on dining at restaurants & 1 point per $1 spent on all other purchases..

 According to Allianz Travel Insurance, Americans spend, on average, $1,798 on a summer vacation.
 And the Bureau of Labor Statistics pegs the average household budget for dining out at $3,095 per year.